 Considerations When Getting a Second Cat

-By Monique Feyrecilde, BA, LVT, VTS (Behavior); Debra Horwitz, DVM, DACVB; Gary Landsberg, DVM, DACVB, DECAWBM
+By Ellen Lindell, VMD, DACVB; Monique Feyrecilde, BA, LVT, VTS (Behavior); Debra Horwitz, DVM, DACVB; Gary Landsberg, DVM, DACVB, DECAWBM

 I am considering adopting a cat, but was told I should adopt two cats.
 Why?

-If I already have a single cat, should I consider getting another cat to keep it company?
+If I already have a single cat, should I get another cat to keep it company?

-If your cat is an adult and is established within your home as the only cat, then you should think carefully before introducing another feline.
-With time it should be possible to introduce a new cat into an existing household, but this may take days, weeks, or months for a successful gradual introduction.
-Even with great care some adult cats never accept another adult cat into the home.
+If your cat is an adult and is already established within your home as the only cat, then you should think carefully before introducing another feline.
+With time, it should be possible to introduce a new cat into an existing household, but this may take days, weeks, or months for a successful, gradual introduction.
+Even with great care, some adult cats never accept another adult cat into the home.

-All of this being said, each individual cat’s personality and genetic tendency toward or away from sociability with other cats will ultimately dictate whether they enjoy living with other cats in a home environment, or if they prefer to be an only cat.
+That said, each cat’s personality and genetic tendency toward or away from sociability with other cats will ultimately dictate whether they enjoy living with other cats.
 Therefore, the decision needs to be made on a case-by-case basis.
-If your cat has been seen in the company of other cats without excessive fear or aggression, it may be possible to integrate a new cat into the household.
-However, if your cat shows hostility to other cats, or hisses, growls, or marks territory if they enter your yard or garden, then obtaining another cat is probably not a good idea.
+If your cat has been in the company of other cats without excessive fear or aggression, it may be possible to integrate a new cat into the household.
+However, if your cat shows hostility to other cats, or hisses, growls, or marks territory when cats enter your yard or garden, then obtaining another cat is probably not a good idea.

-Keep in mind that relationships in cats are usually between pairs of cats.
-Just because your cat liked one cat, it may not mean that he will accept another.
+Keep in mind that relationships in cats are usually between pairs.
+Just because your cat liked one cat does not mean that they will accept another.
 Some cats are naturally easy-going and friendly; others are timid and shy; still others are very assertive and active.
-Those differences in personality can have a profound effect on how two cats may get along.
-An easy-going cat may accept most other cats, while a timid and shy cat may be reluctant to accept another cat, depending on the new cat’s personality.
-An active and assertive cat may overwhelm quieter and more timid cats, making introductions difficult.
-Although, at first the existing housecat(s) may have a problem with the new addition to the household, in some homes the existing cat may try to initiate play while the new cat is the one that exhibits the most aggression.
-Attempting to match personality types may be useful when seeking out another companion for your cat.
+Those differences in personality can have a profound effect on how two cats get along.
+An easy-going cat may accept most other cats, while a timid and shy cat may be easily intimidated and not comfortable sharing space with another cat.

-My cat was raised with its littermate from an early age but has now been left on its own, due to the death of its sibling.
+My cat was raised with her litter-mate from an early age, but since her sibling died, she is now left on her own.
 Should I get another cat as a replacement companion?

-The bond between feline littermates is very special and when one of a pair dies before the other, the surviving cat may show signs of feline grief.
+The bond between feline litter-mates is very special and when one of a pair dies before the other, the surviving cat may show signs of feline grief and may not tolerate an unfamiliar cat.

 Behavior changes after losing a sibling might include: